-There is no evidence that MS has a direct effect on fertility, which means that anyone with MS has as good a chance of conceiving with their partner as a couple without MS.
+There is no evidence that MS has a direct effect on fertility, which means that if you have MS you have as good a chance of conceiving with your partner as a couple without MS.

-However, problems conceiving can occur, just as in the general population, and one in six couples may have difficulty.
-Treatments for infertility may increase disease activity.
+However, just as in the general population, problems conceiving can occur, and one in seven couples may have difficulty.
+Treatments for infertility may increase MS disease activity.
 In depth discussion with your health care team and reproductive medicine team to explore all the pros and cons of a treatment is important.

 Should I stop taking medication when trying to conceive?

 No disease modifying drug is proven to be safe during pregnancy.
-It is generally recommended that any woman who is taking one of the injectable disease modifying drug treatments for MS (eg Avonex, Betaferon, Rebif, Extavia, Copaxone, or Tysabri) or the oral treatment Gilenya should stop taking the drugs three months before they start trying for a baby.
-Women taking the oral disease modifying drug Aubagio (teriflunomide) require a two year period without taking the medication to ensure that it has all been eliminated from the body.
-In some cases, a neurologist may suggest that a woman remains on disease modifying drug therapy throughout pregnancy, but this is very much a decision that should be taken in partnership having fully explored the risks and benefits.
+It is generally recommended that any woman who is taking one of the injectable disease modifying drug treatments for MS (eg Avonex, Betaferon, Rebif, Extavia, or Copaxone), Tysabri, or the oral treatment Gilenya should stop taking them three months before they start trying for a baby.
+Women taking the oral disease modifying drug Aubagio require a two year period without taking the medication to ensure that it has all been eliminated from the body.
+In some cases, a neurologist may suggest that a woman remains on disease modifying drug therapy until they conceive, or even throughout their pregnancy, but this is very much a decision that should be taken in partnership having fully explored the risks and benefits.